 Surgical abortion, also known as an in-clinic abortion, is a safe and effective medical procedure that terminates pregnancy.
 There are two types of surgical abortions, both of which use suction to gently remove a pregnancy from your uterus:

-First-Trimester Surgical Abortion: If you’re still in your first trimester, or five to 12 weeks pregnant as determined by ultrasound, surgical abortion is a short procedure that involves vacuum aspiration or suction curettage, also known as a D&C. This operation is performed without an incision, and you are placed under twilight anesthesia during the procedure.
+First-Trimester Surgical Abortion: If you’re still in your first trimester, or five to 12 weeks pregnant as determined by ultrasound, surgical abortion is a short procedure that involves vacuum aspiration or suction curettage, also known as a D&C. This operation is performed without an incision, and you are placed under Monitored Anesthesia Care during the procedure.

 Second-Trimester Surgical Abortion: If you’re more than 12 weeks pregnant, you’re in your second trimester.
-Second trimester abortions can be performed for women who are 12 to just over 17 weeks pregnant as determined by ultrasound; the latest this type of abortion can be legally performed is at 17 weeks and 3 days of gestation.
+Second trimester abortions can be performed for women who are 12 to just over 16 weeks pregnant as determined by ultrasound the latest this type of abortion can be legally performed is at 16 weeks and 3 days of gestation.

 Q. Why Do Women Choose A Surgical Abortion?

 Women who’ve decided to terminate a pregnancy may choose surgical abortion because it’s one of the safest surgical procedures in the United States.
 Unlike a medication abortion, which you have at home, a surgical abortion takes place in a medical clinic with the support of nurses, doctors, and trained support staff who are there the whole time.

 Surgical abortions are also much faster than a medication abortion.
 Once you’re fully dilated, an in-clinic abortion usually takes about five to 10 minutes; in contrast, a medication abortion may take up to 24 hours to complete.
 Before you choose which procedure to have, the medical team at Access Health Center will guide you through the process and gladly answer any questions you have along the way.